The International Arbitration Review: India

 i Developments affecting international commercial arbitration

 Some much-required amendments to the Act were brought by way of the Indian Arbitration and Conciliation (Amendment) Act 2015.
 This was a step in the right direction by both the government, which is taking steps to introduce investment in the country and provide a robust dispute resolution mechanism for investors who come to do business in India, and the Indian judiciary, which has over recent years minimised its interference in the arbitral process.
+Key amendments such as the widening of Indian High Courts' jurisdiction to aid foreign-seated arbitrations are a step in the right direction.
+However, these amendments are not without issues.

 The government has addressed this issue by way of the introduction of the recent 2019 amendment, which excludes the 12-month timeline for all international commercial arbitrations seated in India.
-While some relaxation of the one-year timeline was required, the exclusion of any time line for international commercial arbitrations as a whole from any stipulated time frame is an unwelcome one in our view, as foreign investors and trading partners would have more confidence to invest and trade in India knowing that disputes would be timely decided.
+While some relaxation of the one-year timeline was required, the exclusion of any timeline for international commercial arbitrations as a whole from any stipulated time frame is an unwelcome one in our view, as foreign investors and trading partners would have more confidence to invest and trade in India knowing that disputes would be timely decided.

 The 2019 amendments have also introduced a proposal to establish the Arbitration Council of India (ACI), which, although described as an independent corporate body, could in effect be a pseudo regulator, with appointments to the Council being individuals nominated by the central government and secretaries to the government in the Department of Legal Affairs and the Department of Expenditure.